JVT038/MetaTube/README.md

 ## To-Do
 - [X] Add support for the use of proxies to download YouTube videos
 - [ ] Add Docker support
+- [ ] Add Github action / workflow thing, to automatically create Docker image upon a new commit
 - [ ] Add it to the PyPi library
 - [ ] Add support for sites other than YouTube
 - [ ] Add support for YouTube playlists